smart-data-lake/sdl-examples/README.md

 - ab-parquet-hive: Read file from CSV, write contents to Parquet, then write contents to Hive in a second Action.
 - ab-excel: Read file from CSV and write contents to Excel file.
 - ab-jdbc: Read file from CSV, reduce columns with custom transformation and write contents to JDBC.
 In a second Action read data from JDBC and write it back to CSV.
+- ab-sql-transform: Read file from CSV and transform one input/output with SQL statement.
+- ab-sql-multi-transform: Read file from CSV and transform one input to multiple outputs with SQL statement.
+- ab-python-transform: Read file from CSV and transform with python pyspark code.
+This is commented out by default.
+See notes below for setting up python environment.
 - custom-rating-csv: Write a custom DataFrame to two different CSV files.
 Then read both CSV files in a CustomSparkAction with aggregation logic.

 The following reporting feeds which work with the metadata of the example feeds in `reporting.conf`: